synapsec-ai/llm-defender-subnet/docs/fine-tuning-guide.md

 > [!NOTE]
 > It is recommended to follow the same Git practices discussed in the Scenario 1.

+YARA rules are essentially a way to describe known patterns that are commonly observed within the prompt injections.
+Are certain words or combination of words often associated with prompt injections?
+A YARA rule can be extremely efficient on detecting prompt injections that rely on known patterns, such as certain combination of strings or bypass commands.
+However, it can be easily circumvented and prone for false-positives.
+The key in the tuning of the YARA engine is to find a balance between detection capabilities while eliminating false-positives.

+XXX

 ### Scenario 3 - Modify engine weights
+Fine-tuning can also be done by modifying the weights for the engine.
+By default, the weights are equal between all engines (i.e., 1/3) but if you decide to focus on fine-tuning only a single engine, you may want to also adjust such that the miner gives more weight to the responses produced by a single engine.
+You'll gain best results by fine-tuning all the engines, but sometimes it may be wise to focus resources on the engine you are most familiar with.

 > [!NOTE]
 > It is recommended to follow the same Git practices discussed in the Scenario 1.

+XXX